 EXOC7 (Exocyst Complex Component 7) is a Protein Coding gene.
-Diseases associated with EXOC7 include Myasthenic Syndrome, Congenital, 4C, Associated With Acetylcholine Receptor Deficiency and Bardet-Biedl Syndrome.
-Among its related pathways are Organelle biogenesis and maintenance and Actin Nucleation by ARP-WASP Complex.
+Diseases associated with EXOC7 include Neurodevelopmental Disorder With Seizures And Brain Atrophy and Myasthenic Syndrome, Congenital, 4C, Associated With Acetylcholine Receptor Deficiency.
+Among its related pathways are Peptide hormone metabolism and G-protein signaling RAC1 in cellular process.

 UniProtKB/Swiss-Prot Summary for EXOC7 Gene

 Component of the exocyst complex involved in the docking of exocytic vesicles with fusion sites on the plasma membrane.
 In adipocytes, plays a crucial role in targeting SLC2A4 vesicle to the plasma membrane in response to insulin, perhaps directing the vesicle to the precise site of fusion (By similarity).